raspereza/HtoAA/4Tau/stat/README.md

 ./RunLimits.bash Run2
 ```

-The script produces per mass point RooT files with observed and expected 95% CL upper limits, as well as 68% and 95% CL intervals around expected limits.
-The filelist of root files is created and named limits_Run2.txt or limits_Run2.txt.
-Depending on the argument you passed to the [RunLimits.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunLimits.bash) script.
-This list is then used by macro [PlotLimits.C](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/PlotLimits.C)
+The script produces RooT files (one RooT file per mass point) with observed and expected 95% CL upper limits, as well as 68% and 95% CL intervals around expected limits.
+The filelist of RooT files is created and named `limits_Run2.txt` or `limits_${year}.txt`, depending on the argument you passed to the [RunLimits.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunLimits.bash) script.
+This filelist is then used by macro [PlotLimits.C](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/PlotLimits.C)
 ```
-#include "HttStylesNew.cc"
-#include "CMS_lumi.C"

 void PlotLimits(
 char* fileList = "limits_Run2.txt",
 bool blindData = false) {